sshuttle [options] -r [username@]sshserver[:port] <subnets …>

 In addition to the subnets provided on the command line, ask the server which subnets it thinks we should route, and route those automatically.
 The suggestions are taken automatically from the server’s routing table.

 The remote hostname and optional username and ssh port number to use for connecting to the remote server.
 For example, example.com, firstname.lastname@example.org, email@example.com:2222, or example.com:2244.
+This hostname is passed to ssh, so it will recognize any aliases and settings you may have configured in ~/.ssh/config.

 Explicitly exclude this subnet from forwarding.
 The format of this option is the same as the